Amman city guide: what to do + where to stay in Jordan’s captivating capital

 - Due to proximity to the Israeli border, there’s a lot of signal jamming near Umm Qais, which means your GPS might not work; download offline maps if you’re driving yourself!

-- There’s no requirement to visit with a guide, but you can hire one for about 15JOD at the entrance if you’d like more context on the site.
+- There’s no requirement to visit with a guide, but you can hire one for about 15JOD at the entrance if you’d like more context.

-- Entry is included in the Jordan Pass.
+- Entry is free with the Jordan Pass.

 Drive time from Amman: 1.5hr | Time needed: Full-day